-WordPress is beyond doubt the best platform for building any kind of websites. eCommerce stores aren’t an exception either.
-But in order to set up an online store with within WordPress, you will be required to choose the best option from a list of eCommerce plugins.
+WordPress is beyond doubt the best platform for building any kind of website. eCommerce stores aren’t an exception either.
+But in order to set up an online store within WordPress, you will be required to choose the best option from a list of eCommerce plugins.

 Since online stores require to maintain good contact with customers both pre-sales and post-sales, it should be designed and built with that purpose in focus.
 Although I don’t mean to scare you there, it is very important that you made the right choice if you do not want to blow up your business with a poor functioning website.

-This article will guide about the important things you should consider while choosing a WordPress eCommerce plugin and a list of plugins along with their feature comparison.
+This article will guide you about the important things you need to consider while choosing a WordPress eCommerce plugin and a list of plugins along with their feature comparison.
 So let’s dive in,

 Things to Consider Before Choosing an eCommerce Plugin